araobp/stm32-mcu/NUCLEO-F401RE/NFC/README.md

 - Initial setup: URL of its startup manual page
 - Serial number (fixed number): URL of a user registration page
+- Some additional reference info (content ID) to a base URL: content ID shown on a digital signage currently
 - Error code: URL of its trouble shooting page
 - etc

 In this project, I only support a serial number that is incremented every time the user hold his or her smart phone over the NFC tag.
+In case of the signage use case, content ID is appended to its base URL as "&ref=".

 ## Parts